-ATA is proud of its accomplishments during this decade.
-They include: a successful Design Solutions seminar in November 1995, in conjunction with Ohio State University, that set the stage for a similar event to be held at Convergence ’96; the completion of the Weaving Guilds publication; the creation of the publication, “American Tapestries in Public Places”; and the ongoing work toward establishing both an educational and a gallery directory.
-Projected for the future was a materials and supplies resource listing for tapestry weavers, as well as the compilation of a guide to successful public relations.
-During this time, ATA also planned to take advantage of the World Wide Web in ways that could only be dreamed of at the time.
-The American Tapestry Alliance remained dedicated to its future while persevering in its seminal purpose: to give American tapestry a name, a place, and a presence in the wider worlds of tapestry and art.
+ATA ’s accomplishments during this decade included seminars and publications designed to promote tapestry.
+ATA also planned to take advantage of the internet in ways that could only be dreamed of at the time.
+The American Tapestry Alliance remained dedicated to its future while persevering in its seminal purpose: to give tapestry a name, a place, and a presence in the wider worlds of tapestry and art.

-ATA’s website, first created in 2002 and updated in 2012, is our hub of communication.
-The website offers opportunities for: curated web exhibitions; educational articles with color images; artist pages showcasing members’ work; and resources such as book lists, show listings and workshop announcements.
-In 2011 ATA hired a professional graphic designer to unify our graphic output and the members voted on our new tagline, Honoring Tradition, Inspiring Innovation, a reflection of our organizational goals.
+Jim and Hal’s goal of connecting tapestry weavers was aided by the possibilities for communication through the Internet.
+ATA’s website, first created in 2002, is our hub of communication.
+The website features curated web exhibitions; educational articles; artist pages showcasing members’ work; and resources such as book lists, show listings and workshop announcements.
+Most of the information on the website is available to the public not just members.
+In 2011 ATA hired a professional graphic designer to unify our graphic output and the members voted on our new tagline, Honoring Tradition, Inspiring Innovation.

-ATA has greatly expanded its Awards programming to include: the ATA Scholarship for Tapestry Study; Emerge – membership grants for new and emerging weavers; the International Student Award; Teitelbaum Awards for ATB and STI; and, of course, ATA’s Award for Excellence.
+ATA has greatly expanded its Awards programming to include: the ATA Painter/Brown Scholarship for Tapestry Study; Emerge – membership grants for new and emerging weavers; the International Student Award; Teitelbaum Awards for ATB and STI; and, of course, ATA’s Award for Excellence.

 We hope you will join ATA as we continue to create opportunities for tapestry weavers to learn, to exhibit, to network and to promote the field of contemporary hand woven tapestry.